georgeflanagin/parsec4/README.md

 behavior, and one that does not advance the index at all in cases of a partial match.
 Users can select the legacy version by setting the environment variable `PARSEC3_STRING`.
-No particular value --- just set or not set.
+No particular value is required --- just set or not set.

 ## Minor updates to Parsec 3.3